How To Run Safely And Perform Well In Hot Weather

 You may have been able to push your body hard during training throughout the winter, but race day might be a different story.
 Especially if you're not expecting a hot race or race day is unseasonably hot (something that can often happen during the big April marathons) you may need to reduce your pace.
 Even if this means missing out on a potential PB, it's far better to get to the finish line with a smile on your face than being carted off on a stretcher!

 Team GB triathlete and Sundried ambassador Paul Suett says "listen to your body and slow your pace down if it’s feeling too hard.
-London Marathon this year was my toughest race to date, the heat was insane and took a lot out of my body.
+London Marathon last year was my toughest race to date, the heat was insane and took a lot out of my body.
 Throughout the race I constantly listened to my body to make sure I was running sensibly."

 Ironman athlete and Sundried ambassador Jon Dixon says "If you know in advance that the weather for a target race is going to be hot, then acclimatise by running in conditions similar in the lead up, preferably start at least 2 weeks out."
 Team GB age group triathlete Ali Trauttmansdorff adds to this by saying "I trained a few weeks before racing in Mexico by training in similarly hot and humid conditions in Florida to try and replicate the conditions as much as I could.
 I deliberately went out for my runs at 10am instead of early in the morning so that it wasn't cooler."